Tanisha464/Spomtifyy/README.md

-This is base level clone of famous music streming app -Spotify.
+This is clone of famous music streming app -Spotify.